Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Overview of synthetic data risks evaluation

 \subsection{Disclosure risks of releasing partially synthetic data}

 In partially synthetic data, only sensitive attributes of all or some of the records are synthesized and some other attributes are left un-synthesized.
 When some of the un-synthesized attributes are available to the intruder via external databases, a matching mechanism based on the common available attributes may allow the intruder to identify records in the released dataset, thus resulting in identification disclosure risks.
 For example, suppose a partially synthetic dataset contains 1000 individual records and 6 attributes.
 Among them, 3 are synthesized sensitive attributes \{age, date of birth, annual income\} and 3 are un-synthesized attributes \{gender, marital status, county\}.
 Suppose now an intruder knows that person $X$ is in the sample, and the intruder also knows the gender and the county of person $X$.
 Since both gender and county are un-synthesized, the intruder will have a reasonable chance of identifying person $X$ in the sample.
-Such disclosure risks are identification disclosure.

 In addition to potential identification disclosure risks, attribute disclosure risks exist in partially synthetic data.
 We can easily imagine an intruder trying to infer the true values of the synthesized attributes given the released synthetic data, the un-synthesized attributes and other information.
 The availability of the un-synthesized attributes may greatly increase the chance of accurate inference of the synthesized attributes.
 Continuing the example of person $X$ from earlier, with a possible identification, the intruder can now move to find out the original values of the synthesized age, date of birth and annual income of person $X$.
-Such disclosure risks are attribute disclosure.